City Income Tax

 Deceased Tax Payer

-A final return must be filed for any person who dies during the year and who is required to file as discussed under "WHO MUST FILE A RETURN".
-The executor, administrator or survivor must file the final return and any other return due for the decedent.
+A final return must be filed for any person who dies during the year and who is required to file.
+The executor, administrator, or survivor must file the final return and any other return due for the decedent.
 Please mark at the top of the return "FINAL RETURN".
 A joint return may be filed by the surviving spouse and the executor or administrator.
 The return must be signed by the surviving spouse and the executor or administrator.
 If an executor or administrator has not been appointed the surviving spouse may file a joint return.
 The spouse must sign the return and add the notation "Surviving Spouse".
 If a refund is due, and the claimant is not a surviving spouse, Federal Form 1310 must be filed with the return.

 Returns are due on or before April 30 or within four months after the end of the fiscal year accepted by the Internal Revenue Service.
-Seventy percent (70%) of the taxpayer's 2019 tax due must be paid by January 31, 2020 (see Declaration of Estimated tax).
+Seventy % (70%) of the tax due for the current or previous year must be paid by the due dates. (see Declaration of Estimated income tax for specific due dates).
 When an extension for filing a tax return is required, a City of Ionia Extension Request Form must be filed by the due date of the return (attach a copy of your federal extension).
 This is an automatic extension for no longer than six months.
 If tax will be due, payment of the tax due must be submitted with the extension request.

 Mailing a Return